ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 - Removed page number bug when you switch between characters.
 - Removed set item's bug display.
 - Removed the bug of "carry 1"
-- Add other small improvements... :)
+- Add other small improvements...:)

-v1.03 changes :
+v1.03 changes:
 - Added French readme and ini files.
 - Removed bugs in D2Classic game (there is no multipage, it's not a bug)
 - Removed the bug when loading character from previous version.
  (like ShadowMaster character or 1.09 or D2Classic character)
 - Removed the bugged line in the text when you click on delete character.
-* must read : You can start any mods without moving SAVES files (you need to move dll files with classic script).
+* must read: You can start any mods without moving SAVES files (you need to move dll files with classic script).

-v1.02 changes :
+v1.02 changes:
 - Re-changed name files due to an IE bug with colon in zip file.
 - Ability to change the version text print in the main menu (see ini file).

-v1.01 changes :
+v1.01 changes:
 - Localized for french version (wait for an french readme.txt)
 - Changed filename from "PlugY, The Survival Kit.ini" to "PlugY,The_Survival_Kit".
 - Added example for installation in the readme.